 2. Laura Ingalls Wilder: A Writer’s Life – As you are looking for inspiration for your own story, open up this remarkable biography written by Pamela Smith Hill.
 Pamela delves into the complex and often fascinating relationships Wilder formed throughout her life that led to the writing of her classic Little House series.

-4. Smart Pen Stylus – You have your inspiration and your new Kindle Fire, so now it’s time to write.
+4. Smart Pen Stylus – You have your inspiration, so now it’s time to write.
 This fun Neo smartpen N2, with its exclusive app ‘Neo Notes,’ automatically syncs what you write on paper to Android and iOS smart devices.
 Digitized handwritten notes are easy to save, share, search, and organize, or can be converted into digital text.

-6. CafePress® Little House on the Prairie® Stationery – Bring back the spirit of letter writing with these Little House on the Prairie® stationery bundles.
+5. CafePress® Little House on the Prairie® Stationery – Bring back the spirit of letter writing with these Little House on the Prairie stationery bundles.
 Several styles to choose from that are sure to bring back beautiful memories to anyone you mail them to.
 There are several styles to choose from.